digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## EC2 Instance Role

-- IAM Role Permisons policy attached to it
+- IAM Role Permissions policy attached to it
 - Instance Profile

 ## SSM Parameter Store

 - Parameter store stores Strings, StringLists, Secure Strings
 - Changes to Parameter Store trigger events
-- Standard or Advanced upto 1000, Standard no cost
+- Standard or Advanced up to 1000, Standard no cost
 - aws ssm get-parameters --names
 - aws ssm get-parameters-by-path --path
 - aws ssm get-parameters-by-path --with-decryption

 ## Logging on EC2

-- Store cloudwatching logging config in SMM parameter Store
+- Store cloud watch logging config in SMM parameter Store
-- Incure a cost when using advanced.
+- Incur a cost when using advanced.

 ## EC2 Placement Groups

 - Cluster (PERFORMANCE) Pack instances close together
-    - Cluser placement groups belong to a single avalibility zone
+    - Cluster placement groups belong to a single availability zone
     - Run in the same Rack or sometimes the same host, all instances have direct connections to each other
     - Single stream 10Gbs per sec
-    - Cannont Span AZ only one AZ
+    - Cannot Span AZ only one AZ
     - Can span VPC Peers but impacts performance
-    - Requries a supported instance type
+    - Requires a supported instance type
     - Launch all instances at same time for cluster group, but not mandatory

-- Spread (Reslience) Keep instances seperated
+- Spread (Resilience) Keep instances separated
  - 7 instances per AZ
- - Provides the highest level of avability and resilience
+ - Provides the highest level of availability and resilience
- - Each instance is located on differnt rack, by default handled by AWS
+ - Each instance is located on different rack, by default handled by AWS

 - Partition (Topology Awareness) groups of instances spread apart
- - More than 7 intsnace per AZ
+ - More than 7 instance per AZ
- - Multipul AZs with in Partition Group 7 per AZ per Region
+ - Multiple AZs with in Partition Group 7 per AZ per Region
- - Launch as many istance as you want into each partition.
+ - Launch as many instance as you want into each partition.
- - You can decide, you control whoich partition your instances go into
+ - You can decide, you control which partition your instances go into
  - Large scale systems, groupings of each instance.
 HDFS, HBASE, Casandra, Large scale DBs
-- Not spported on Decidated Hosts
+- Not supported on Dedicated Hosts

 ## Dedicated Hosts

 - AMI Limits RHEL, SUSU Linux and Windows AMIs aren't supported
 - Amazon RDS instance are not supported
-- Placement Groups are not suppported for Dedicated Hosts.
+- Placement Groups are not supported for Dedicated Hosts.
 - Hosts can be shared with other Accounts using RAM.
-- Less flexaibility
+- Less flexibility

 ## Enhanced Networking and EBS Optimized

-- Uses SR-IOV - Nic is virtulization aware
+- Uses SR-IOV - Nic is virtualization aware
 - No Charge available on most EC2 Types
 - Higher I/O & Lower Host CPU Usage
 - More Bandwidth